Colleges

 Letters of Recommendation Decisions

 Decide whom you will ask for letters of recommendation.
 Consider your teachers, coaches, and counselors.
-Ensure you also give them a copy of your student activities resume so that they’re aware of your activities and are able to reference them if necessary.
+Make sure you also give them a copy of your student activities resume so that they’re aware of your activities and can reference them if necessary.

 Letters of Recommendation Requests

-Fill out and submit letter of recommendation questionnaires if required by your school district, teachers, coaches, or counselors, in order for them to consider writing a letter of recommendation for you.
-Be sure they know details, like the colleges in the fall that you’re considering applying to, and any extracurricular activities you’re involved in.
-Also, now would be a great time to pick up thank you stationary.
+Fill out and submit letter of recommendation questionnaires if required by your school district, teachers, coaches, or counselors, for them to consider writing a letter of recommendation for you.
+Be sure they know details, like the colleges in the fall that you’re considering applying to and any extracurricular activities you’re involved in.
+Also, now would be a great time to pick up thank you stationery.
 Sending out hand-written thank you notes to those that write you letters of recommendation is a one-of-a-kind gesture.

 Build Your Experiences